Double-decker bus: North Macedonia

-The Macedonian government bought 217 Yutong City Master double-decker city buses for local transport in Skopje, the capital.
-The first shipment of 68 custom-made buses arrived in Skopje in 2011 from China's Zhengzhou Yutong factory.
+The Macedonian government bought 217 Yutong City Master double-decker city buses for local transport in Skopje, the capital, built in China's Zhengzhou Yutong factory.
 The buses were put into operation on 8 September 2011, coinciding with the day of Macedonian independence.
 This model of bus has capacity for 80 passengers.
+They represent most of the 312 buses currently in operation by the Skopje public transport company.

 Norway

 In June 2008 Boreal Transport on contract with Kolumbus introduced three double-decker buses to provide more seating for certain high-traffic departures in Stavanger.